bem/html-differ/README.md

 ```

 **CAUTION!**<br>
-**html-differ** does not check the validity of HTML codes, but compares them using the above shown criteria and specified options (see the list of possible options in the [API](https://github.com/bem/html-differ#api)).
+**html-differ** does not check the validity of HTML, but compares them using the above shown criteria and specified options (see the list of possible options in the [API](https://github.com/bem/html-differ#api)).

 ## Install